 • After Dr. Stewart and Dr. Lamb fake the surgery, the one that was supposed to be dismantling Daryl, we see the evil General running around checking all the D.A.R.Y.L. data-banks to see if the computer is truly offline and dysfunctional, but he never once checks to see if the corpse of Daryl is actually a corpse.

-• We are told the Lockheed SR-71 Blackbird is equipped with a self-destruct mechanism that can be activated remotely (which they certainly are not and no pilot would fly in a plane that had one) and that if the plane leaves United States Air Space, it will detonate the plane; they are even nice enough to give Daryl a six minute timer countdown.
-Daryl ejects just before the explosion and parachutes down in the lake located near the home of his foster family, and exactly how is this lake outside of United States Air Space?
+• We are told the Lockheed SR-71 Blackbird is equipped with a self-destruct mechanism, one that can be activated remotely (which they certainly are not and no pilot would fly in a plane that had one), and that if the plane leaves United States Air Space it will detonate the plane, and they are even nice enough to give Daryl a six-minute timer countdown.
+Daryl ejects just before the explosion and parachutes down in the lake located near the home of his foster family, but exactly how is this lake outside of United States Air Space?

-• The government is aware of the Anderson family, and with the hospital reporting the drowning they would know Daryl survived the destruction of the Blackbird jet.
-Wouldn’t they most likely be doing a follow up investigation which would reveal their project is alive and well and living in suburbia?
+• The government is aware of the Anderson family and with the hospital reporting the drowning they would know Daryl survived the destruction of the Blackbird jet.
+Wouldn’t they most likely be doing a follow-up investigation, one that would reveal their project is alive and well and living in suburbia?

-D.A.R.Y.L. is a harmless family adventure film with some decent action moments, as well as nice good look at artificial intelligence that Dr. Lamb sums up when she posits, “General, a machine becomes human … when you can’t tell the difference anymore.”
+D.A.R.Y.L. is a harmless family adventure film, with some decent action moments and a nice look at artificial intelligence, that Dr. Lamb sums up when she posits, “General, a machine becomes human … when you can’t tell the difference anymore.”
 This film is certainly no landmark in science fiction but I find it fun and entertaining enough to recommend it to audiences of all ages.